 We may need to know: What craft and body positions we can use to get the most from the environment?
 What other factors could come into play?
-Will a heavily loaded craft mean we need to adapt our methods?
 What paddle strokes, poling techniques and sailing methods can we use to be as efficient and effective as possible?
 When might we choose to use a pole or ropes instead of a paddle?
 How can we use the wind to our advantage?
-What strokes and methods would we use to go around an obstruction, through small gaps, move sideways, enter or cross eddy lines or flows and prevent capsize?
+What strokes and methods would we use to go around an obstruction, through small gaps, move sideways, enter or cross eddy lines or flows and prevent a capsize?
 How can we affect the shape and speed of our track over water?